shift7-ch/katta-docs/docs/architecture/storage-access.md

 5. **Token refresh / exchange.** If the OIDC tokens have expired they are refreshed.
 When a vault-scoped token is required, the client asks Katta Server to perform an OAuth 2.0 Token Exchange with Keycloak (targeting the `cryptomatorvaults` client) and returns a scoped access token.
 See [Tokens](tokens.md).
-6. **Temporary storage credentials (STS Storage Access Mode only).** The client calls `AssumeRoleWithWebIdentity` on the STS API with the exchanged, vault-scoped access token to obtain temporary S3 tokens, optionally followed by a second `AssumeRole` for role chaining.
-In _Static Storage Access Mode_ this step is skipped and the static S3 credentials are obtained from the vault metadata instead.
+6. **Temporary S3 credentials.** For scoped credentials, the client calls `AssumeRoleWithWebIdentity` on the STS API with the exchanged, vault-scoped access token to obtain temporary S3 tokens, optionally followed by a second `AssumeRole` for role chaining.
+With static credentials, these are obtained from the vault metadata instead.
-7. **Storage access.** The client talks to the S3 API directly, authenticating requests with AWS4-HMAC-SHA256.
+7. **S3 Storage access.** The client talks to the S3 API directly, authenticating requests with AWS4-HMAC-SHA256.
 8. **Vault unlock.** The client retrieves the per-member vault access token (`GET /api/vaults/{vaultId}/access-token`, a JWE) and the vault UVF metadata (`GET /api/vaults/{vaultId}`).
 It decrypts the access token with the user's private key to recover the vault member key, unlocks the vault, and displays it to the user.